rancher/dashboard/stories/README.md

 - yarn install-storybook

-> Important: Do not commit an updated `package.json` file withe the Stotybook dependencies
+> Important: Do not commit an updated `package.json` file withe the Storybook dependencies

 You can remove the Storybook dependencies with: